wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'snuff all flames',
     'fill the air with dust',
     'want to return to the plane of earth',
   ];
+   gen_data['fireelementalwants'] = [
+    'burn the land',
+    'protect a volcano',
+    'evaporate all water',
+    'summon a volcano',
+    'fill the air with smoke',
+    'want to return to the plane of fire',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -